It is no secret that China faces a number of headwinds, including slowing growth, a high debt-to-GDP ratio, an ageing population and Covid-19.

-When it comes to Chinese equities though, nominal income aggregates such as household incomes and wealth represent more important growth metrics than real GDP growth.
-This is good news for equity investors as the middle class in China continues to expand.
-According to a brief by HSBC’s Herald van der Linde, head of equity strategy, Asia-Pacific, 47 million Chinese already live in households with annual incomes of more than $50,000.
+When it comes to Chinese equities, though, nominal income aggregates such as household incomes and wealth represent more important growth metrics than GDP growth.
+This is good news for equity investors as the middle class in China continues to grow.
+According to a brief by HSBC’s Herald van der Linde, head of equity strategy, Asia-Pacific, 47 million Chinese already live in households with annual incomes of more than US$50,000.

-Wenli Zheng, regional portfolio manager at T. Rowe Price, believes this number will increase over four times in the next 20 years, making the story of the Chinese consumer ‘one of the world’s most exciting for equity investors that still potentially has decades to run.’
-Since the vast majority of listed enterprise profits in China are domestic, Zheng regards the impact of tariffs as low in that regard.
+Wenli Zheng, regional portfolio manager at T. Rowe Price, expects this number to increase over four times in the next 20 years, making the story of the Chinese consumer ‘one of the world’s most exciting for equity investors’.

 Rising middle class